Tampa Contested Divorce Attorneys

 It is the hope and goal of all of us here at All Family Law Group that the parties will be able to resolve their differences amicably through an agreement and an uncontested final hearing.
 However, if the parties cannot settle the issues in their case, it will be heard by a family law judge who will decide the issues for them.
 In Hillsborough County, after the initial steps of the divorce process have been completed and the parties have attended a mandatory mediation, a final hearing in the case may be scheduled.
 A temporary relief hearing may need to be scheduled before the final hearing to resolve temporarily issues such as child support, visitation (timesharing), alimony, etc. A temporary relief hearing may be necessary if the final hearing or trial is scheduled several months down the road and immediate relief is necessary.
 Note that when a temporary relief hearing and a final hearing may be scheduled depends on which county in Florida the case is filed, as each county has varying rules of procedure.
 Click for information on the entire divorce procedure.

-Speak to a divorce attorney in Tampa at All Family Law Group, P.A.
-We have vast experience in representing litigants in temporary relief hearings and at final hearings.
-The skilled attorneys and legal staff at our law firm are dedicated to providing the best and most responsive representation possible for our clients.
-Call us now at 813-672-1900 or email us to schedule a free initial consultation to discuss your Tampa area contested divorce case.
+If you are looking for highly rated, experienced contested divorce lawyers, then look no further and contact All Family Law Group, P.A. to schedule a free consultation to discuss the options available in your Tampa area contested divorce case.
+We have vast experience in representing litigants with complicated, high net worth cases in temporary relief hearings and at trial.
+The skilled attorneys and legal staff at our law firm are dedicated to providing top notch and the best representation possible for our clients.

 Temporary Relief Hearing: